mkarpoff/vim8-pack/README.md

 # vim8-pack
 Some simple tools to maintain and update git based packages for vim 8.
+Currently it is for managing packages designed for vim 7 and earlier.
+This is because I have yet to find a package that properly conforms to the vim8 package standard.
+I intend tools for handling vim8 compatible packages as well.
 Development is ongoing so while it functions, there are bugs and changes that are ongoing.
 Feel free to open issues.
 I'll get to them as I can.

 ## How to install
 ### Recomended Way